Rajkumar992199/C-projects/OS/README.md

 #OS
-FCFS is program of FCFS scheduling.
+FCFS is program of FCFS scheduling.<br>
+Round_Robin is program of Round Robin scheduling.